 Taxable Assessed Value- Additional revenue is created when the overall value of commercial and residential properties increases.
-The City historically realizes a modest 1.5% average annual growth in its property tax base.

-- With the 2023 assessment roll, the City saw a \$9.98 million (1.35%) increase in taxable assessed value. - The City did not perform a city-wide increase in commercial and residential property values in 2023.
+The City historically enjoys a modest 1.5% average annual growth in its property tax base.
+With the 2022 assessment roll the City saw a \$68 million (11.9%) increase in taxable assessed value, due to a city-wide increase in commercial and residential property values.